Salvi0ne/OCR-prototype-python/Backend/README.md

   - `status`: Must be either `verified` or `unverified`.

 **Response:**
   - Returns all receipts with the specified status.
-If the status is invalid, an error message is returned.

 **Example Response:**
 ```json